 As I think back on the last few years and the trials we have faced, I’m so grateful for His faithfulness.
 I’m thankful that even when I didn’t know how we would make it through the difficulties, He always did.

-This year I celebrated a milestone birthday, and I believe that God wants my latter years to be better than my former years.
+I celebrated a milestone birthday and believe that God wants my latter years to be better than my former years.
 The enemy came to steal, kill, and destroy, but Jesus came so that we could have life to the full.
 But I believe we have a part to play in that.
 We don’t always get to choose our circumstances, but we do get to choose how we will react to them.
 So I’ve given considerable thought about how I would like to choose to respond in the future.

 I’m not much of a fan of New Year’s resolutions per se’.
 By January third, too many people feel like a failure, and then give up for the rest of the year on goals that were perhaps never the right focus to begin with.